The3DPrintist/2B2T-QueueBot/README.md

 Once your queue position is 15, the email will be sent, and the progress circle will become green.

+## Donations

+This project took lots of time and energy, consider donating to support the developers.

+paypal.me/2b2tAlertbot

 ## Questions?